Mounika-Adabala/TinyC-Compiler/README.md

 # TinyC Programming Language

-TinyC is a subset of the C programming language, designed to be a simple procedural language with features suitable for educational purposes.
+TinyC is a subset of the C programming language, designed to be a simple procedural language.
 Its syntax closely resembles C, offering various features outlined below:

 ## Structure of TinyC